An Erd\H{o}s--Szekeres type result for words with repeats: Extremal construction

-Now we can prove Proposition~\ref{prop: bound is tight}. \begin{proof}[Proof of Proposition~\ref{prop: bound is tight}] Let $s$ be the word of length $2n^6$ constructed above.
+\begin{proof}[of Proposition~\ref{prop: bound is tight}] Let $s$ be the word of length $2n^6$ constructed above.
 We will prove that $s$ does not contain any of the patterns stated in the proposition.
 Clearly, $s$ does not contain a pattern of type \ref{eg-1} as each value appears exactly twice.

 If $s=(q^{\oplus n})^{\ominus n}$ contains a pattern $0011\cdots nn$, then the pattern must be entirely contained within a copy of $q^{\oplus n}$, because across skew sums the entries are decreasing from definition.
 Then, by the pigeonhole principle, one copy of $q$ in this $q^{\oplus n}$ must contain two distinct values that are part of this $0011\cdots nn$ pattern, and thus this $q$ contains a pattern $0011$.
 However, this is not possible by Lemma~\ref{claim: p and r concat containment}.